snok/drf-openapi-tester/README.rst

 This package currently supports:

+- Testing of dynamically rendered OpenAPI schemas using using `drf-yasg`_
-- Testing of dynamically rendered OpenAPI schemas using using `drf_yasg`_
+- Testing of dynamically rendered OpenAPI schemas using using `drf-spectacular`_
-- Testing of any implementation which generates a static schema yaml or json file (e.g., like `DRF`_)
+- Testing of any implementation which generates a static yaml or json file (e.g., like `DRF`_)

 If you're using another method to generate your documentation and would like to use this package, feel free to add an issue, or create a PR.
 Adding a new implementation is as easy as adding the required logic needed to load the OpenAPI schema.